bjzelvelder/GABBI/README.md

 ```
 conda install -c conda-forge ncbi-datasets-cli
 ```
-Then, download the NCBI table of your active selection:
+Then, download the NCBI table of your active selection, making sure that you have **selected the Assembly Level column** (to let the script organize genomes accordingly):
 <p align="center">
   <img src="/image/screenshot_ncbi.png" alt="NCBI_screenshot" width="600"/>
 </p>

-And give it as an argument to the script:
+To download genomes of your downloaded table, give it as an argument to the script:

 ```
 ./download_genomes_ncbi.sh [path_to_ncbi_table]
 ```

 ### Organizing directory architecture
 As you can tell by the ```example_data``` directory architecture, each genome must be in its own subfolder named after the taxon name you want to keep during the analysis.
-The ```download_genomes_ncbi.sh``` script should have organized your genome selection in this way, but you can obvisouly add your own genomic alignments by following the same logic.
+The ```download_genomes_ncbi.sh``` script should have organized your genome selection in this way, but you can obvisouly add your own genomic alignments by following the same logic (simply make sure that they have the ```.fasta``` or ```.fna``` file extension).
+You can also transfer chromosome level genomes to the ```additional_genomes/``` folder if you don't want them to be part of the genome alignment step (see [Choosing representative taxa](#choosing-representative-taxa).

 High quality, chromosome-level genomes are strongly recommended for cactus whole-genome alignments, so they need to be stored in a seperate folder as other genomes to be parsed through the ```--chr-level-genomes``` option.
 Here is how your directory architecture should look like: